ai25395/FMatPix/README.md

 So don't hesitate share this with your friends who suffer from paid、user-unfriendly、slow OCR tools.

 # How to get the binary and use?
+There are 2 versions v1.0 and v1.1.
+In fact,they have same core function except for different GUIs.You can try both <br>
 Download the software FMatPix.exe from the release page: https://github.com/ai25395/FMatPix/releases <br>
 For using details you can check the release page or the help page in the software
 ## v1.0